LICENSURE GATEWAY

 October 3, 2024

-Board Rule .1815 authorizes pharmacists to provide a one-time emergency refill of up to a 90-day supply when the pharmacist is unable to obtain refill authorization from the prescriber due to the prescriber’s inability to provide medical services to the patient.
+Board Rule .1815 authorizes pharmacists and DME providers to provide a one-time emergency refill of up to a 90-day supply when the pharmacist or DME provider is unable to obtain refill authorization from the prescriber due to the prescriber’s inability to provide medical services to the patient.
 This authority was specifically created for times of emergency like those in western North Carolina.
-Pharmacists are encouraged to use it to assist patients in affected counties.
+Pharmacists and DME providers are encouraged to use it to assist patients in affected counties.
 The DEA has issued an exception letter allowing Rule .1815 to be used to create and dispense emergency refills of Schedule 3, 4, and 5 substances (found here).
 This exception is in effect for 30 days (until November 3, 2024), though DEA states that it will consider a further extension if emergency conditions continue to exist at that time.
 Board staff thanks DEA Agent Stevie Ikner and DEA Assistant Administrator Tom Prevoznik for their quick response to this patient need.

 *REMINDER* CONTROLLED SUBSTANCE PRESCRIPTION FORMATS.
 The North Carolina STOP Act requires that prescriptions for “targeted controlled substances” to be transmitted electronically unless an exception applies.
 One exception is “technical failure or other circumstance preventing electronic transmission.”
 For obvious reasons, transmission or receipt of electronic prescriptions in Helene-affected counties is likely to be problematic.
 Accordingly, the STOP Act’s electronic transmission provisions are not a reason to decline filling a controlled substance prescription issued for a legitimate medical purpose in the ordinary course of medical practice.
 More STOP Act information is found here.